vijay03/cs360v-f20/project-1.md

 2. Added the outputs that are expected after each step of the project on 09/30
 3. Added commands to setup GDB on 09/30
 4. Added hints and details for Mapping in the guest bootloader and kernel on 10/01
+5. Added a section for using VM for the project on 10/04

 ### Introduction
 This project will guide you through writing a basic paravirtual hypervisor.
 We will use the JOS operating system running on a qemu emulator.
 Check the [tools page](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/tools.htm) for getting an overview of JOS and useful commands of QEMU.
 The main topics covered in this project are: bootstrapping a guest OS, programming extended page tables, emulating privileged instructions, and using hypercalls to implement hard drive emulation over a disk image file.